 These are programs that keep your passwords on your device.
 They use strong encryption like AES-256 to keep your data safe.
 You can only get into your vault with a master password.

-Benefits of using offline password managers
+Benefits of using offline password vault

 One big plus is they have a smaller attack surface.
 Since they only store data on your device, they’re less likely to get hacked.
 They also keep your info private and don’t need third-party help, making them great for those who value security.